-Childlessness: Doepke et al. (2023) report an increasing tendency toward childlessness for several developed countries.
-Childlessness may be unintended due to lack of resources or biological sterility or it may be voluntary.
+2.6.1.
+Childlessness.
+Doepke et al. (2023) report an increasing tendency toward childlessness in several developed countries.
+Childlessness may be unintended, due to lack of resources or biological sterility, or it may be voluntary.
 With respect to unintended childlessness, Giuntella et al. (2022) report that exposure to import competition tends to increase childlessness, in particular among less-educated men.
-There are strong indications that biological sterility in industrialized economies is increasing among both women and men due to environmental factors (see Skakkebæk et al., 2022; Levine et al., 2023, for a survey).
-At the same time, the ongoing postponement of childbearing to ages at which fecundity declines naturally leads to a further increase in childlessness (Beaujouan, 2020; Hwang, 2023).
-While scope exists for assisted reproduction to realize fertility intentions at older ages, the extent to which this will offset the loss in fertility is unclear (see, e.g., Doepke et al., 2023; Lazzari et al., 2023).
+There are strong indications that biological sterility in industrialized economies is increasing among both women and men due to environmental factors (for a survey, see Skakkebæk et al. 2022, Levine et al. 2023).
+At the same time, the ongoing postponement of childbearing to ages at which fecundity declines naturally leads to a further increase in childlessness (Beaujouan 2020, Hwang 2023).
+While scope exists for assisted reproduction to realize fertility intentions at older ages, the extent to which this will offset the loss in fertility is unclear (see, e.g., Doepke et al. 2023, Lazzari et al. 2023).
 Finally, a recent debate centers on the effect of climate change on fertility.
-While findings indicate that climate-related extreme weather events tend to depress fertility (Sellers and Gray, 2019), evidence on whether climate anxiety leads to voluntary childlessness remains inconclusive to date (Schneider-Mayerson and Leong, 2020).
+While findings indicate that climate-related extreme weather events tend to depress fertility (Sellers & Gray 2019), evidence on whether climate anxiety leads to voluntary childlessness remains inconclusive to date (Schneider-Mayerson & Leong 2020).

-New partnership platforms and patterns: That partnership patterns have shifted away from lifelong marriage to much more diverse forms is well established (see, e.g., Seltzer, 2019a); however, the advent of social media and dating platforms has also changed the matching market as well as fertility choices and opportunities.
-According to recent evidence from the United States, matching tends to be positively affected at the point at which individuals are willing to engage in a partnership (Sironi and Kashyap, 2022).
-However, the impact on fertility choices is both age- and context-dependent.
-Evidence for the United States suggests that internet access, in general, has curbed the teen birth rate (Guldi and Herbst, 2017) but has raised fertility among highly-educated women aged 24-39, presumably by alleviating the trade-off between childcare and employment (Billari et al., 2019).
-By contrast, evidence from China shows a negative impact of internet access for all education and age groups (Nie et al., 2023).
+2.6.2.
+New partnership platforms and the Internet.
+That partnership patterns have shifted away from lifelong marriage to more diverse forms is well established (see, e.g., Seltzer 2019a); however, the advent of social media and dating platforms has also changed the matching market as well as fertility choices and opportunities.
+According to recent evidence from the United States, matching tends to be positively affected at the point at which individuals are willing to engage in a partnership (Sironi & Kashyap 2022).
+However, the impact on fertility choices is both age and context dependent.
+Evidence for the United States suggests that Internet access, in general, has curbed the teen birth rate (Guldi & Herbst 2017) but has raised fertility among highly educated women aged 24-39 in Germany, presumably by alleviating the trade-off between childcare and employment (Billari et al. 2019).
+By contrast, evidence from China shows a negative impact of